levicook/upload-demo/README.md

 GET      | /images/{imageId}/metadata | image_metadata |

-##### Validation:
+##### Topics:

+Authorization
-Authorization: Does this client have permission to create an image?
+* Does this client have permission to create an image?

+Validation
-Content Type: Is this an image format we'll accept?
+* Is this an image format we accept?
-MIME Type Detection and validation

-Content Length: Is this upload too large?
+* Is this upload too large?

-        Optimist: checking the Content-Length header
-        Pessimist: Content-Length header was a lie!
-Limiting what we're willing to read.
+Efficiency
+* Stream all the things!